 - Paneer Bhurji

 Some of the above items are basic but come with recipe variations and local flavors everywhere.
 Many like chaat, paratha, puri, vegetable kebabs and chevada encompass large number of snacks that fall under these common denominators.

 When you expand the list it is never ending.
 There is hardly any standard in food recipes in this country.
-The variations depend upon the regional cooking, available raw material and local styles that people favor.
+The variations depend upon the regional cooking, available raw material and local styles that people favour.

 Like the Indian curry, the materials used can lead to spicy or non spicy dishes.
 The addition of herbs and varying degree of spices churn out a new item every time.
 Even the cooking method and medium can change the flavor.

 Some of the Western and Chinese recipes have been incorporated into the in between meals but with a distinct Indian touch.
 Noodles, cheese, bread, vermicelli, burger, pizza, pasta, sandwich, and many more have become part of food industry.

 Bhajiya Recipe (Fritters)